-Presently, our authorized capital stock consists of 1.5 billion shares of common stock, par value \$0.01 per share, and 1,000,000 shares of Preferred Stock, par value \$0.10 per share.
-As of March 5, 2018 (the "Record Date"), the Company had 981,280,217 shares of Common Stock (of which 12,148,479 shares were held in our treasury), and no shares of Preferred Stock issued and outstanding.
-Also as of the Record Date, 168,912,158 shares of Common Stock were reserved for issuance under our equity compensation plans, 134,166,113 shares of Common Stock were reserved for our 2.125% Convertible Senior Notes due 2026 and 75,000,000 shares of Common Stock underlying outstanding warrants issued to West Coast Hitech L.P.
-In total, 140,641,512 of the authorized shares of Common Stock remain available for issuance.
+Presently, our authorized capital stock consists of 1.5 billion shares of common stock, par value \$0.01 per share, and 1,000,000 shares of preferred stock, par value \$0.10 per share.
+As of March 5, 2018 (the "Record Date"), the Company had 981,280,217 shares of common stock (of which 12,148,479 shares were held in our treasury), and no shares of preferred stock issued and outstanding.
+Also as of the Record Date, 168,912,158 shares of common stock were reserved for issuance under our equity compensation plans, 134,166,113 shares of common stock were reserved for our 2.125% Convertible Senior Notes due 2026 and 75,000,000 shares of common stock underlying outstanding warrants issued to West Coast Hitech L.P.
+In total, 140,641,512 of the authorized shares of common stock remain available for issuance.

-In February 2018, the Board determined that the increase in the number of shares of Common Stock was advisable and in the best interest of the Company and its stockholders and unanimously approved an amendment to Article FOURTH of our Amended and Restated Certificate of Incorporation to increase the authorized number of shares of Common Stock from 1.5 billion to 2.25 billion shares, subject to stockholder approval of the amendment.
+In February 2018, the Board determined that the increase in the number of shares of common stock was advisable and in the best interest of the Company and our stockholders and unanimously approved an amendment to Article FOURTH of our Amended and Restated Certificate of Incorporation to increase the authorized number of shares of common stock from 1.5 billion to 2.25 billion shares, subject to stockholder approval of the amendment.

-Under the proposed amendment, the number of authorized shares of Common Stock would be increased from 1.5 billion to 2.25 billion shares, which would leave us with 890,641,512 shares of Common Stock authorized and unissued as of the Record Date.
+Under the proposed amendment, the number of authorized shares of common stock would be increased from 1.5 billion to 2.25 billion shares, which would leave us with 890,641,512 shares of common stock authorized and unissued as of the Record Date.